 The fees applicable can be found in the Council's Fees and Charges here.

 Renewal of food business registration

 Certificates expire on 30 June each year and registrations must be renewed prior to this date.
 The Council will send renewal application forms and fee informations prior to the expiry date.

 Food Stalls, Markets, Fairs and Street Stalls

 Please read the Guidelines for Temporary Food Stalls brochure to be informed of the requirements for operation of temporary food stalls.

-- Market stalls operating in the Hobart municipal area on a regular basis may be eligible for an annual market stall regsitration.
-For more information please contact an Environmental Health Officer on 6238 2715.
+Market stalls operating in the Hobart municipal area on a regular basis may be eligible for an annual market stall registration.
+For more information please contact an Environmental Health Officer on (03) 6238 2715.

-Temporary Food Outlet Form - Please note that this form does not currently work with Microsoft Internet Explorer version 11.
+Temporary Food Outlet Form - Please note: This form does not currently work with Microsoft Internet Explorer version 11.